makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+Setting up PSQL database:
+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE peep_manager;
+3. Connect to the database using the pqsl command \c peep_manager;
+4. Run the query that is saved in the file 01_create_peeps_table.sql

 * Challenge time: rest of the day and weekend, until Monday 9am
 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README